backstage/backstage/.changeset/stale-files-sniff.md

 '@backstage/catalog-model': minor
 ---

-Modified the regex for dns label validation to support IDN domains
+Modified the regex for DNS label validation to support IDN domains